lmenjoulet/lmenjoulet/README.md

 - 🌍 **From where ?**

-  I'm a French student currently living in Seoul.
+  I'm a French student currently studying at ESIREM Dijon.

 - 📚 **Studying what ?**